zuozhenggh/learning-library/developer-library/apex/shopping-cart/improving-app/9-improving-app.md

 4. Navigate to Page Finder and go to the next page.
     ![](images/page-finder.png " ")

-## Task 2: Cleaning the Navigation Menu
+## **STEP 2**: Cleaning the Navigation Menu
 Since the home page is the Products page and this is a public access page as some others too, it's not needed to have a navigation menu.
-In this task, you will turn off displaying the navigation menu.
+In this step, you will turn off displaying the navigation menu.

-1. Within Page Designer, click the Shared Components icon at the top right.
+1. Within Page Designer, click on the Shared Components icon at the top right.

     ![](images/shared-components.png " ")
-   Alternatively, if you are in the App Builder, click Shared Components.
+   Alternatively, if you're in the App Builder, click on Shared Components.
    ![](images/shared-components2.png " ")

 2. Under User Interface, click **User Interface Attributes**.